asdstory/Linux/Data transfer.md

-# Synchronize files from remote server to local drive
+# Synchronize from TF20 remote server to local drivee

 #First, cd into your local folder that you want the data to be transfered
 #Then, do rsync as follows:

 - [ ] rsync -r -a -v -e ssh dout2@tf20leginon.jianglab.science:/data1/frames/2019-10-29-TYD-sidH-corrected-averages/*sum_DW.mrc ./

-# Synchronize from TF20 remote server to local drive

 #On our own Linux computer, cd /data/nhlbi-nfs/lab-jiang/EM-PROCESSED-DATA/dout2/PnuC